A Rider of the Sixties

 Mount Misery Mount Turnback

 Wangong River Snowy River

 The story has lots of bush lore and Australian idiom.
 Its description of how an Irishman, most probably with little or no swimming ability, and his horse crossed the Snowy River in full flood stands as one of the great narrative pieces of Australian literature.

 More about Mary’s family and their farming properties can be found in The Whittakers Story.

 First Published in: January 1904 as A New Year’s Dawn, a serial

 Second Published in: November 1937 as A Rider of the Sixties

 Place Second Published: Edinburgh

-A Rider of the Sixties was republished in The Peculiar Honeymoon.
+A Rider of the Sixties was republished in 1986 in The Peculiar Honeymoon and other writings.